 - Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
 If Humana Medicare Employer PPO provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If you are sent outside of your community for a transplant, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 Meals are reimbursable up to a maximum of \$125 per day.
 Tobacco, alcohol, and groceries are excluded from meal reimbursement.
 Travel reimbursement \$5,000 per plan year for travel, meals and lodging for patient and family member or friend. - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need - Physician services - Prior authorization is required for inpatient hospital care - Prior authorization is required for transplant services All transplant services must receive prior authorization.
 Call 1-866-421-5663 (TTY# 711) Monday-Friday 8:30 am-5 pm EST.